Sepide-Masoudi/SnapPattern/Readme.md

 ## Getting Started
 1. **Prerequisites**:
    - Java 17.
-   - Minikube installed and configured.
+   - Apache Jmeter installed and configured.
    - Python 3.11 with required dependencies.
    - Deployment yaml file of your system under the test.
-The sample deployment Yaml file of the data-sharing pipelines with docker images for both [`Apple Silicon (arm64)`](examples/data-sharing-deployment.yaml) and [`Intel/AMD (amd64)`](examples/data-sharing-deployment-linux.yaml)
+The sample deployment Yaml file of the data-sharing pipelines with docker images for both [`Apple Silicon (arm64)`](examples/data-sharing-deployment.yaml) and [`Intel/AMD (amd64)`](examples/data-sharing-deployment-linux.yaml) is available.

 2. **Setup**:
    - Clone the repository.